Donncha O'Callaghan: Personal life

 O'Callaghan attended Christian Brothers College, Cork.
 He is the younger brother of Ultan O'Callaghan, former Munster player and coach and now Domestic Rugby Manager at Munster Rugby, and cousin of the former Cork City F.C. footballer George O'Callaghan.

 On 23 December 2009, O'Callaghan married his longtime girlfriend, Jennifer Harte, at St. Columba's Church in Douglas, Cork.

 In August 2010, O'Callaghan's wife gave birth to their first child, a girl.
 The couple had a second daughter in September 2012.
 Their third daughter was born in October 2013.
 The couple had a fourth child, a son, in September 2015.

 O'Callaghan has been an ambassador for UNICEF Ireland since July 2009 and has made visits to South Africa, Haiti, Zimbabwe, Lebanon, and Syria with UNICEF.

 O'Callaghan released an autobiography in October 2011, called Joking Apart: My Autobiography.

 In May 2021, he was announced as one of the new presenters of The RTÉ 2fm Breakfast Show alongside Doireann Garrihy and Carl Mullan, which began on 31 May.

+On 25 June 2024, O'Callaghan announced that he would leave the 2FM Breakfast Show on 5 July.